Granada, Spain

 If you are thinking about moving to Granada, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Granada can vary greatly depending on the type of accommodation and the area.
-Generally, the average cost of renting an apartment in Granada is around €500-€700 per month, while the average cost of buying a property is around €1,500-€2,000 per square meter," wrote one member in Granada.
+Generally, the average cost of renting an apartment in Granada is around €500-€700 per month, while the average cost of buying a property is around €1,500-€2,000 per square meter," explained one expat living in Granada, Spain.

 How do I meet people in Granada?